Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 That's why I think that  _fatiguing magic_  is even more interesting narratively speaking.
 It allow a bunch of great tropes.

 # Magic in The Black Hack

-I was a little disapointed to see that The Black Hack was using memory as a

 The current mechanism as the advantage to include both your caster ability and the level of the spell in the calculation.
 But it also requires some additional bookkeeping to remember which spells were previously cast.